davidmi/Android-TMX-Loader/README.md

 Both directories are regular Eclipse Android projects, and can be imported.

+How it Works
+---

-The main activity TMXLoaderActivity in TMXLoaderExample uses the `TileMapData` object and `Canvas` to create a Bitmap containing the arrangment of tiles that the TMX specifies.
+The main activity in TMXLoaderExample is called TMXLoaderActivity, and uses the `TileMapData` object and a `Canvas` to create a `Bitmap` containing the arrangment of tiles that the TMX specifies.

-### To use
+### Setting it Up

 - To import in Eclipse, choose `File` -> `Import` -> `General` -> `Existing Projects Into Workspace` and select the folder `TMXLoader`.
 - To try the example app, do the same for the `TMXLoaderExample` directory